nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <img alt="sample_contents" src="images/sample-contents.png" width="750"> <br>

+Before loading the edited data file, you can configure **Class Manager 2023** using the `config` command to ensure your data file matches the configuration of **Class Manager 2023**.
 The size of the `attendanceTracker` and `classParticipationTracker` arrays must match the configured tutorial count.
-Similarly, the size of the `assignmentTracker` array must match the configured assignment count. **Class Manager 2023** is configured to have 13 tutorials and 6 assignments by default.
-Before loading the edited data file, you can configure **Class Manager 2023** using the `config` command.
+Similarly, the size of the `assignmentTracker` array must match the configured assignment count.
+In the image above, the data file can only be loaded if **Class Manager 2023** has been configured to have 10 tutorials and 4 assignments, as deduced from the size of the relevant arrays. **Class Manager 2023** is configured to have 13 tutorials and 6 assignments by default.

 <box type="warning" seamless>